samuel-x/unimelb-notes/readme.md

 	- (06/04/18) Completed up till week 6
 	- (21/05/18) Completed the last Tutorial/Lecture
 	- Crazy dense subject on networks.
 It's pretty good so far. :+1:
+	- Arguably one of the most important courses in the unimelb Computer Science major
 - [**Software Modelling and Design (SWEN30006)**](SWEN30006)
 	- If you thought database systems was dry and uncoordinated, wait till you do this subject
 	- Really inconsistent, conflicting information